scroberts/Running/Readme.md

 standard systems engineering process for releasing ICD documents (Reference Document Approval Matrix and Configuration Control Plan (Ref 2).

-# Workflow for detailed APIs and ICDs using the ICD Database (Assume
+# Workflow for detailed APIs and ICDs using the ICD Database

-# Framework document is published already)
+This step assumes that the framework document is already published.

 # Overview of GitHub organization:
 The GitHub model file repository (See